 Data Center Tiers vs. Edge Computing

-- Centralization: Data Center Tiers offer centralized infrastructure, ideal for enterprises needing high reliability and fault tolerance.
-However, they may introduce latency issues for time-sensitive applications.
+- Centralization: Data Center Tiers offer centralized infrastructure, ideal for enterprises needing high reliability and scalability.
+However, they may face latency issues due to distance from end-users.

 - Proximity: Edge Computing brings data processing closer to the source, reducing latency and improving real-time performance.
 This is beneficial for mid-market companies with localized operations but may lack the extensive redundancy of higher-tier data centers.